This guide gives a summary of what schools should expect and what they need to do as part of an Ofsted inspection.

 A school can request to defer or cancel an inspection, but only in exceptional circumstances.
 If pupils are receiving education in the school, an inspection will usually go ahead.

 How often we inspect a school depends on the findings of its previous inspection.

-We usually inspect all new schools, including academies, in the first three years after they open.
+We usually inspect all new schools, including academies, in the first 3 years after they open.
 This normally happens in the school’s third year.

-A school judged good at its most recent inspection will normally receive an inspection approximately every 4 years, to confirm that the school remains good.
-We call this a section 8 inspection of a good or non-exempt outstanding school.
-We do not give graded judgements on a section 8 inspection of a good or non-exempt outstanding school.
+A school judged good or outstanding at its most recent inspection will normally receive an inspection approximately every 4 years, to confirm that the school remains good or outstanding.
+We call this a section 8 inspection of a good or outstanding school.
+We do not give graded judgements on a section 8 inspection of a good or outstanding school.
 However, if we find some evidence that a school would now be better than it was, or that standards may be declining, we will carry out a full inspection with graded judgements.
 We call this a section 5 inspection.
-Usually this is within one to two years of the date of the section 8 inspection, but if we have serious concerns about a school, for example in relation to safeguarding, we will ‘convert’ the section 8 inspection to a section 5 inspection immediately.
+Usually this is within 1 to 2 years of the date of the section 8 inspection, but if we have serious concerns about a school, for example in relation to safeguarding, we will ‘convert’ the section 8 inspection to a section 5 inspection immediately.

 However, some good schools will automatically receive a section 5 inspection if Ofsted’s risk assessment process indicates that the school’s performance may have deteriorated significantly, or when a school has undergone significant change, such as in its age range.

 Outstanding schools that were formerly exempt from routine inspections